mulle-core/mulle-sprintf/README.md

 The actual conversion is done with the C-library `sprintf` function.
 This is contrast with the other conversions, which are not using the C library.
+For portability across platforms `-nan` and `-0.0` will not be printed with the leading minus sign.

 #### Pointer / String / Other